-Contract in the scope of Accounting under the optional expedient (without additional analysis needed) Subtopic 815-15 (embedded Continue to treat embedded features as clearly and closely related to the host contract derivatives) Do not reassess the original conclusion about whether the contract contains an embedded derivative that is clearly and closely related to the economic characteristics and risks of the host contact for the purposes of paragraph 815-15-25-1(a).
+Contract in scope of n the Accounting under the optional expedient (without additional analysis needed) host contact for the purposes of paragraph 815-15-25-1(a).
 [848-20-35-14]

 If an optional expedient is applied to a debt modification, how is the 10% test performed for a subsequent modification that is not eligible for the optional expedient?